SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Tables

 Spec offers tables.
-A table can have multiple columns and a column can be composed of elementary Tables have different kind of columns that can be added to a table.
+A table can have multiple columns and a column can be composed of elementary elements.
+Tables have different kind of columns that can be added to a table:

+- `SpStringTableColumn` offers cell items that are strings.
+- `SpCheckBoxTableColumn` lets us have cells with checkbox.
+- `SpIndexTableColumn` displays the index of the current item.
+- `SpDropListTableColumn` lets have drop list in cells.
+- `SpCompositeTableColumn` offers the possibilities to compose a column out of different kinds of column.
+It allows one to compose a icon (`SpImageTableColumn`) with a name (`SpStringTableColumn`).

-- `SpImageTableColumn` offers the possibility to display form (icon, graphics...).
+For example, in the snippet below `SpImageTableColumn` offers the possibility to display form (icon, graphics...).
+`contextMenu: self todoListContextMenu` sets the context menu to what is defined in the method `todoListContextMenu`.
+Let us study right now.

 ```Smalltalk
 TodoListPresenter >> initializePresenters
     todoListPresenter := self newTable
         addColumn:
             ((SpCheckBoxTableColumn evaluated: [ :task | task isDone ])